ifeanyi-ugwu/winston_rs/README.md

     log!(info, "Hello, world!");
     log!(warn, "Something might be wrong.");

-    close();
+    flush();
 }
 ```

 The global logger is an application-wide static reference that provides centralized logging access, requiring configuration only once to add a transport, as it starts without a default one.
-It eliminates the need to pass logger instances around, with functions like `log()`, `configure()` and `close()` operating directly on this global logger.
+It eliminates the need to pass logger instances around, with functions like `log()`, `configure()` `close()` and `flush()` operating directly on this global logger.
 Macros like `log!()` implicitly use it.
-Since static references don’t automatically call `drop`, `close()` is necessary to ensure all logs are processed, particularly before the application exits.
+Since static references don’t automatically call `drop`, `flush()` is necessary to ensure all logs are processed, particularly before the application exits.

 ### Creating Your Own Logger